Discover the richness of the House through the work of Christian Dior and his six successors.

 Christian Dior illustrator

-Christian Dior starts to sell his drawings to milliners and couture houses including Jean Patou, Schiaparelli, Nina Ricci, Maggy Rouff, Worth, Balenciaga, Molyneux, and Paquin.
-He also works as an illustrator for Le Figaro newspaper and Jardin des modes magazine.
+Christian Dior starts to sell his drawings to milliners and couture houses including Jean Patou, Schiaparelli, Maggy Rouff, Worth, Balenciaga, Molyneux, and Paquin.
+He also works as an illustrator for Le Figaro newspaper and Jardin des Modes magazine.

 Christian Dior (right) at Robert Piguet, circa 1939.
 Photograph by Willy Maywald.